 To this day, our design philosophy remains the same; to create timeless, versatile pieces that let you do more with less.
 A wardrobe that will nurture both you and the earth, and stand the all important test of time.

 In 2021, it was a proud moment for us to see Peri honoured as the only female of nine Laureates to be inducted into the New Zealand Business Hall of Fame.
 Peri was celebrated alongside eight other amazing New Zealanders; Tracy Thomas Gough, Brendan Lindsay, Paul Te Poa Karoro Morgan, Sir Robert Anderson, James Henry Whittaker, Sir Ken Stevens, John Ryder and Kevin Hickman for their outstanding contribution to the community and the New Zealand economy.

-This comes just three years after Peri's induction into the New Zealand Hall of Fame for Women Entrepreneurs, instigated by Co.Of Women to 'honour those whose success has paved the way, whose brilliance has changed the way things are done and whose generosity has impacted the world for the better'.
+This comes just three years after Peri's induction into the New Zealand Hall of Fame for Women Entrepreneurs to honour those whose success has paved the way, whose brilliance has changed the way things are done, and whose generosity has impacted the world for the better.